Saint Louis Billikens men's ice hockey

-The Saint Louis Billikens men's ice hockey is an ACHA Division II ice hockey team that plays in the Gold Division (D-II) of the Mid-American Collegiate Hockey Association.
-They are coached by Head Coach Joe Tomiser and Assistant Coach Connor Bradley.
+The Saint Louis Billikens men's ice hockey is an ACHA Division III ice hockey team that plays in the Silver Division (D-III) of the Mid-American Collegiate Hockey Association.
+They are coached by Head Coach Liam Knobbe and Assistant Coaches Dylan Kelly, Chaz Palumbo, and Nolan Meyer.
+The Billikens previously played in NCAA Division I from 1970 to 1979.

 History

 Division I

 Saint Louis University began sponsoring ice hockey as a Division I sport in 1970, partly to capitalize on the new NHL team, the St. Louis Blues, that had begun playing only three years earlier.
 The Billikens were able to reach an agreement with Blues owner Sid Salomon Jr. to play their home games at the newly renovated St. Louis Arena, giving Saint Louis by far the largest home venue in the college ranks.
 Additionally the Billikens were able to secure the services of Bill Selman as head coach.
 Selman had spent the preceding six years behind the bench for Minnesota–Duluth and North Dakota, helping the Fighting Sioux to back-to-back appearances in the NCAA Tournament in the mid-1960s.
 The biggest problem Saint Louis faced was finding a conference to compete in.
 At the time of their start there were effectively only two conferences at the Division-I level, one for eastern teams (ECAC) and one for western teams (WCHA).
 Because Saint Louis was considered a western team (as were all teams not playing on the eastern seaboard) the Billikens were forced to play as an independent for their first season.

 In 1971 Saint Louis, Bowling Green and Lake Superior State agreed to form a conference of their own called the Central Collegiate Hockey Association (CCHA). the Billikens and Falcons began play straight away with the Lakers set to join the following year.
 The three teams also invited Ohio State and Ohio into the conference.
 Saint Louis began well, finishing as runners-up in both the regular season and conference tournaments for the first year of league play.
 Saint Louis also served as the host for the CCHA tournament for the first six years of its existence.